Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

-# Guessing Game
+# Memory

-We're going to start in the same place as the official Rust book, [with a guessing game](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html)!
-However, we're going to do things a little bit differently.
+When you create a program, how does it remember things?
+In the last chapter, we created a variable and put our name inside it.
+Where was our name stored?

-We'll start as we did with Hello World, and create a new project with cargo
+We're going to make a simplified version of the [guessing game](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html) from the official Rust book to explore this.
+Lets start by making a new project by running this in your terminal

 ```shell
 $ cargo new guessing-game
 ```

-Opening `src/main.rs` we#ll see the same code as before:
+Opening `src/main.rs` we'll see the same code as before:

 ```rust
 fn main() {